-Quality control measures employed during the last drilling programme by Impact included the use of certified standards (1% of total sample population), field duplicates (2% of total sample population) and blanks (2% of total sample population).
+Quality control measures employed during Impact's drill programme included the use of certified standards (1% of total sample population), field duplicates (2% of total sample population) and blanks (2% of total sample population).
 No previous quality assurance/quality control (QAQC) has been carried out at the Commonwealth Project.
 Analysis of the standards and blanks showed acceptable to good levels of accuracy in the assaying and little contamination.
 The duplicate samples matched the originals with a high degree of precision.

-The drillhole database was reviewed and validated.
+The drill hole database was reviewed and validated by Optiro.
 Three-dimensional solid wireframes were constructed from sectional interpretations of the mineralisation using a nominal 0.5 g/t gold cut-off grade.
-Drillhole intercepts were composited downhole to 1 m lengths and gold, silver, copper, zinc, lead and arsenic grade estimation was carried out using ordinary kriging with hard boundaries.
+Drill hole intercepts were composited downhole to 1 m lengths and gold, silver, copper, zinc, lead and arsenic grade estimation was carried out using ordinary kriging with hard boundaries.

 Three search passes, with increasing search distances and decreasing minimum sample numbers, were employed to fully inform the model.
 Less than 1% of blocks were not filled in the first three passes.
-Further estimation passes were run to assign mean grades to unestimated blocks.
+Further estimation passes were run to assign mean grades to un-estimated blocks.